 Cast & Crew

 Like the productions themselves, the makeup of our cast and crew is always a work in progress.
 It often changes from show to show.
-This page reflects the cast and crew for our November 2025 show, Happy Holidays, Weather Permitting.
+This page reflects the cast and crew for our May 2026 show, Mothers & Fathers & Kids, Oh, My!

 ERIC MARGESON (Sound/Video Tech) was bitten by the dual bugs of TV and tech way back in high school in the San Francisco Bay Area.
 This led to a 40-year career as a broadcast engineer, including locally at KOIN and KATU, Now that he’s retired, he shares his technical expertise and creativity with NST and with area churches, including Rise Church.
 During our shows, he is often the busiest person in the room!

 MELANEY BAKER, a native of San Jose, moved with her husband to Oregon City a year ago.
-After she retired, she rekindled a love of performing dating back to high school.
-And she’s jumped right in, in Oregon: earlier this year she appeared in Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean with Sherwood’s STAR Society.
-Says Melaney.
-“Making people laugh gives me great joy and that role was so much fun!”
+After she retired, she rekindled a love of performing dating joined the back to high school.
+And she’s jumped right in, in Oregon: in 2025 she appeared in Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean with Sherwood’s STAR Society.
+In 2026 she’s joined her husband Dave’s reader’s theater project, Wireless Playhouse Radio.

 LINDA BRINEGER grew up on an Oregon dairy farm.
 She wasn’t so much a singing cowgirl as she was a girl who’d sing to the cows!
 A few years later she got to sing with Paul Revere & the Raiders.
 More recently, she joined the King City Chorus, with other NSTers.
 One singing group led to another and now, here she is!
 In addition to performing, Linda is also our backstage hair stylist and foremost purveyor of cast hugs!